aarongilly/aarongilly.github.io/_posts/2020-6-14-393-optimization-vs-enjoyment.md

 ## In Summary

-> The point of life isn't to optimize everything for time and energy, it's to enjoy things.

-The solution is balance, above all else.
+The solution is *balance*, above all else.
 That is and always has been my #2 Life Pro Tip[^1].

 ![Thanos Picture]({{site.url}}{{site.baseurl}}/assets/images/393-balance-thanos.JPG)

+Or, another way of putting it:

+> The point of life isn't to optimize everything for time and energy, it's to enjoy things.

 # Other Thoughts
 ## Ending Quarantine